suprsize/numc/README.md

 ### If you worked with a partner:
 - In one short paragraph, describe your contribution(s) to the project.
   - <b>I did everything on my own.</b>
+  - <b>For Numc I first looked through the existing code to know how to use the python function and then tried to replicate something similar.
+    First started on add and did the error case and created a numc.matrix and went on from there.
+Other functions were similar.
+I did some googling to figure out what some python functions were doing and how to use them.
+Had to do testing after I wrote all the functions becuase I didn't know it depended on get and set which I did last.</b>
+  - <b>For matrix.c speed up I first started with SIMD on add and parallized it and the moved on to mul and abs and then at the end did pow exponentiation.</b>
   - <b>Did some testing, did some coding on matrix.c and numc.c</b>
 - In one short paragraph, describe your partner's contribution(s) to the project.
   - <b>My partner was a bum.
 He did nothing. </b>